torwei/tcloud/README.md

 There are only x Steps to get the Cloudspace act as Network drive.

 1. Download the Code
 1. Extract the zip file
 1. Change the rights of the Script as executable
 1. Start the Script (there are two ways to execute)
 1. Spend me a beer (or two! ;-)

 After downloading open a shell ctrl+alt+T

     cd ~/Download
-    unzip mount_magentacloud.zip
+    unzip tcloud.zip
     cd mount_magentacloud
     chmod +x magentacloud.sh